jthomasmock/gtExtras/cran-comments.md

 ## Submission details

-- This is an update to solve a few bugs as indicated by users
+- This is an update to solve a few bugs as indicated by users and add new features.

 ## R CMD check results